 Howard Phillips, The Conservative Caucus

-Proceeds from the dinner will help fund a new collection of Joe
+Proceeds from the dinner helped fund a new collection of Joe

-Sobran’s columns which have never before appeared in book form
+Sobran’s columns which had never before appeared in book form

 or on the Internet.
 Articles from National

 Review and his syndicated

 column in the 1980s and early 1990s were featured in the book, Joseph Sobran: The National Review Years.
 It included a Foreword by Patrick Buchanan and Afterword by Ann Coulter.